 People suspect censorship when there are no bad reviews, and don’t like it

-Research has shown that 68% of people trust reviews more when they see both good and bad opinions, and, if they only see positives, 95% of people suspect censorship or faked reviews and distrust the establishment.
-Considering the aforementioned investment of time and money that you are asking potential guests to make in your property’s ability to offer them a good experience, trust is not something you can afford to jeopardise.
+It may seem counter-intuitive, but you don’t actually want to only have positive reviews on your hotel’s profiles.
+Research has shown that 68% of people trust reviews more when they see both good and bad opinions, and 30% even suspect fake reviews or censorship when they only see positive reviews.
+Considering the aforementioned investment of time and money that you are asking potential guests to make in your property, trust is not something you can afford to jeopardise.
+Remember, the more reviews you have, and the wider the range of those reviews, the more trustworthy you will come across to those considering visiting your establishment.

 You face public backlash if you are exposed

 As the Union Street Guest House in New York found out the hard way, trying to suppress bad reviews can, unsurprisingly, create a groundswell of public outrage.
-Although they are not the only business to have one, the Union Street’s “gag clause” attracted a fair bit of criticism online in 2014.
+Although they are not the only business to have one, Union Street’s “gag clause” attracted a fair bit of criticism online in 2014.
 The guest house attempted to claim the right to fine bridal couples $500 dollars for every negative review posted online by a member of the wedding party.
 The Economist referred to it as a “car crash of a policy” and the guest house’s Yelp listing was inundated with hundreds of negative reviews within days of the public getting wind of its attempt to threaten patrons into silence.
+Academic research has also confirmed that censoring negative reviews weakens your brand’s relationship with your customers.

 It’s against the rules, and possibly illegal